 Figure 9-8.
 Creating the UseEvents functional option

-Because of these actions, a command that allows to open the form and change the value of Use events functional option in the 1C:Enterprise mode will appear in the Settings section.
+Because of these actions, a command that allows us to open the form and change the value of Use events functional option in the 1C:Enterprise mode will appear in the Settings section.

 Now you need to include configuration objects and object properties to the functional option.
 Ask yourself: "What in your applied solution is related to events?"
 The answer is: